jenkins-x/jx-docs/content/en/v3/admin/platforms/google/svc_acct.md

 gcloud projects add-iam-policy-binding ${MYPROJECT} --member serviceAccount:${MY_GCP_SA} --role roles/iam.serviceAccountAdmin gcloud projects add-iam-policy-binding ${MYPROJECT} --member serviceAccount:${MY_GCP_SA} --role roles/iam.serviceAccountKeyAdmin
 ```
-If the environment uses external DNS and has the Apex domain records under a different project, assign to the service account `($MY_GCP_SA)` the necessary role to mangage DNS under the Apex project `($APEXPROJECT)`.
+If the environment uses external DNS and has the Apex domain records under a different project, assign to the service account `($MY_GCP_SA)` the necessary role to manage DNS under the Apex project `($APEXPROJECT)`.
-> ⚠️  If you are not using a separate Apex project, skip to [CLI display commands](http://localhost:1313/v3/admin/platforms/google/svc_acct/#cli-display-commands).
+> 💡  If you are not using a separate Apex project, proceed to [CLI display commands](http://localhost:1313/v3/admin/platforms/google/svc_acct/#cli-display-commands).
 ```bash
 read -p "Apex Project (if none leave blank) : " APEXPROJECT
 ```